suchanek/proteusPy/paper/paper.md

 - An Up Vector

 The Heading, Left and Up vectors are unit vectors that define the object's orientation in a *local* coordinate frame.
 The Turtle developed in `proteusPy` is based on the excellent book by Abelson: [@Abelson_DiSessa_1986].
-The [to_local]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_local") and [to_global]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_global") methods convert between these two.
+The [to_local]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_local") and [to_global]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_global") methods convert between these two coordinate systems.
 These methods make it possible to readily compare different disulfides by:

 1. Orienting the turtle at the disulfide's proximal residue in a standard orientation.
 2. Converting the global coordinates of the disulfide as read from the RCSB into local coordinates.